 Edison Property Director Claude Iaconi explained the pros and cons for both to help individuals decide what is best for them.

-“We are in a market where it makes sense to upgrade to a better home because prices are cheaper than they were a couple of years ago.
+“We are in a market where it makes sense to upgrade to a better home because prices are cheaper than they were at the last peak of the market back in 2014.
 Hence substantial savings can be achieved.
 And sellers can be more motivated so if you’re in a strong financial position when making an offer, the better your chances of securing the property and getting a great deal in a buyers’ market,” Mr Iaconi said.

 “Sellers generally consider the offer first in terms of price, then finance conditions, settlement date, and any other conditions that are a hurdle to the contract being unconditional.
 Whilst a subject to finance clause is not a deterrent, a cash offer will always be more attractive as the seller would then know that their property is sold, and can then make their own future buying decisions with confidence.”